define recovery

 Different Views

 Different views were included in the final recovery definition.
-At the Recovery Definition page, you can read the complete list of 39 items which represent the elements of recovery.
+At the Recovery Definition page, you can read the complete list of 39 items that represent the elements of recovery.

 William Moyers (from the Betty Ford/Hazelden programs) has written an article about how he is going to use the definition in connection with his view that addiction is a chronic disease.